tacojones/blogg/README.md

 ## Features

-- **Flat-File Storage**: Posts are stored as individual text files in a directory.
+- **Flat-File Storage**: Posts are stored as individual text files in a directory
-- **Markdown**: blogg features markdown support with Parsedown.php.
+- **Markdown**: blogg features markdown support with Parsedown.php
-- **Pagination**: blogg supports pagination for browsing posts.
+- **Pagination**: blogg supports pagination for browsing posts
-- **Read More**: blogg supports truncation of long articles with a Read More link.
+- **Read More**: blogg supports truncation with a Read More link for long articles
-- **Search**: blogg supports searching via a search form.
+- **Search**: blogg supports text searches via a search form

 ![image info](blogg_screenshot.png)